Martin36/FEVER2021_SharedTask/README.md

 # FEVER 2021 Shared Task

-My contribution for the FEVER 2021 Shared Task
+This repo contains my contribution for the FEVER 2021 Shared Task

 More information about the FEVER 2021 Shared Task can be found here: https://fever.ai/task.html